nafizjiwa/JAVASCRIPT-DOManipulation-EVENTLISTEN-REVIEW/README.md

 - Returns **visible** text of chosen element and its descendents.

 ### **textContent**
-- Returns **all** text, including hidden text.
+- Returns **all** text Content as it appears in DOM, including hidden text.
 ---

 # **Adding & Removing Elements**
 ### **appendChild()**
 - Adds a node to the -END- of a parent’s children.

 ### **removeChild()**
 - Removes a specific child node from the DOM.